elatov/elatov.github.io/_posts/2012-10-10-vcap5-dca-objective-2-3-deploy-and-maintain-scalable-virtual-networking.md

 ---
 ### Identify VMware NIC Teaming policies

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf']);">vSphere Networking ESXi 5.0</a>&#8221;
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-networking-guide.pdf']);">vSphere Networking ESXi 5.0</a>"

 > **Edit Failover and Load Balancing Policy for a vSphere Standard Switch**
 > Use Load Balancing and Failover policies to determine how network traffic is distributed between adapters and how to reroute traffic in the event of an adapter failure.